Banff Playwrights Colony

 The Playwrights Colony has since 1974 offered Canadian playwrights a powerful and inspiring environment to work on their plays amidst the natural environment of The Banff Centre while surrounded by performing artists from across Canada and around the world.
-The Colony is celebrating its 40th anniversary in 2013 by launching components to accompany its long-standing spring playwrights retreat.
-Demonstrating renewed commitment to the Colony by The Banff Centre, the new Colony approach offers playwrights a broad range of opportunities to develop their work, from a pure retreat experience focused solely on writing, to the fellowship of its centerpiece spring Colony, to a new workshop phase to be introduced in 2014.
+The Colony celebrated its 40th anniversary in 2013 by launching components to accompany its long-standing spring playwrights retreat.
+Demonstrating renewed commitment to The Colony by The Banff Centre, the new Colony approach offers playwrights a broad range of opportunities to develop their work, from a pure retreat experience focused solely on writing, to the fellowship of its centerpiece spring Colony.

-In 2013 the Banff Playwrights Colony will comprise two components: The Retreat in February and The Colony.
+The 2014 Banff Playwrights Colony will comprise two components: The Retreat and The Colony.
 All applicants will be considered for The Colony.
 The Retreat is available by invitation only.
 (See Other Colony Activities below for additional information.)

-Eight Canadian writers will be accepted into The Colony in April, and offered a two-week residency at The Banff Centre.
+Eight Canadian writers will be accepted into The Colony, and offered a two-week residency at The Banff Centre.
 Each writer may invite a collaborator to attend The Colony for up to four days in order to work on their project.
 For example, that collaborator could be a dramaturg, director, actor, designer, musician, choreographer, or translator, or a non-theatre artist considered essential to the creation process.
 A company of six actors will be available to read scripts aloud and explore texts, subject to availability.
-An international writer/dramaturg team selected by the Colony Director will also be in residence to work on a new play and provide their perspective on theatrical creation beyond Canada.
+An international writer/dramaturg team selected by The Colony Director will also be in residence to work on a new play and provide their perspective on theatrical creation beyond Canada.
 The Colony staff will include the Director, the Senior Playwright in Residence, and an Associate Dramaturg.

-The Colony looks for artists committed to using the theatre to make a difference, to telling unique and potent stories, and embracing innovation and ideas.
+The Colony looks for artists committed to using the theatre to make a difference, to telling unique and outrageous stories, and embracing innovation and ideas.
 We value strong storytelling, diversity (in form and community), beautiful language, bold experimentation, and collaboration.
 We seek artists who demand that theatre can have social and political impact, and are writing plays that seek to challenge and change our world.
-This year the Playwrights Colony is particularly interested in writers whose projects address ideas of outrageousness and outrage.
-We want to support writers and plays that tell stories that aren’t commonly told on Canadian stages, that embrace outrageous ideas, images and individuals, or that are inspired by and seek to convey a sense of outrage.
+We want to support writers and plays that tell stories that aren’t commonly told on Canadian stages, that embrace wild ideas, images, and individuals, and are inspired by and seek to convey a sense of outrage.
 This year, The Colony is particularly interested in projects engaged with contentious contemporary political issues.

-The Banff Playwrights Colony is interested in Canadian* writers at all phases of their career, and in theatrical projects of all kinds.
-Please note that the Colony’s focus is text-based works, and it is primarily a creative retreat for writers and their core collaborators.
+The Banff Playwrights Colony is interested in Canadian writers at all phases of their career, and in theatrical projects of all kinds.
+Please note that The Colony’s focus is text-based works, and it is primarily a creative retreat for writers and their core collaborators.
 However, the definition of ‘text-based’ is very broad, and The Colony will consider applications by theatre artists working in collaborative teams, including devised scripts and other alternative play creation methods.
 We will also consider playwright/translator teams; please submit artistic statements in English.
-The Colony, while it does provide a company of six actors to read works-in-progress, is focused on individual creators rather than companies.
+The Colony is focused on individual creators rather than companies.
 If you are interested in a company residency, please see the Production Residencies page.

-Applicants must be available for two consecutive weeks during the Colony period, April 8-27, 2013.
+Applicants must be available for two consecutive weeks during The Colony period, April 13 - May 4, 2014.
 Only one application per artist.

-All applications will be reviewed by the Colony Director, Senior Writer in Residence and Associate Dramaturg and additional adjudicators as required.
-Invitations to attend the Colony will be extended by mid-December 2012, and the selected writers announced in January 2013.
-Final decisions are made by the Colony Director.
-In addition to a script, we require an artistic statement from each applicant (see How to Apply) which will assist the selection team in determining the projects best matched to this year’s Colony.
+All applications will be reviewed by The Colony Director, Senior Writer in Residence, and Associate Dramaturg and additional adjudicators as required.
+Invitations to attend The Colony will be extended by mid-December 2013, and the selected writers announced in January 2014.
+Final decisions are made by The Colony Director.
+In addition to a script, we require an artistic statement from each applicant (see How to Apply), which will assist the selection team in determining the projects best matched to this year’s Colony.

 What the Banff Playwrights Colony Provides

 The Colony provides each writer with return transportation to The Banff Centre, single accommodation at The Banff Centre for two weeks, and a full meal plan for two weeks.
 The writer has access to The Banff Centre including its recreation facilities.
-The writer may invite a collaborator of his/her choice to attend the Colony for up to five days to work on the project; the Colony will provide that individual with return transportation to The Banff Centre (scheduled in consultation with the Colony Director), single accommodation for five days, a full meal plan, and access to the Centre’s facilities.
+The writer may invite a collaborator of his/her choice to attend The Colony for up to four days to work on the project; The Colony will provide that individual with return transportation to The Banff Centre (scheduled in consultation with The Colony Director), single accommodation for four nights, a full meal plan, and access to The Centre’s facilities.
 The acting company will be available for at least one reading of the project.
 The Colony hosts events each week to encourage discussion and debate, and to ensure that writers are able to network with other writers.
 The Colony will encourage interested writers to attend performances and activities presented by other disciplines at The Banff Centre during their residency.